 When Bleeding Brakes Should the Car Be On?

-There are a few exceptions where the engine may need to be on.
-This usually involves ABS brake systems on certain vehicles.
-Some ABS systems trap air inside the ABS module, and the only way to remove it is by activating the ABS pump.
+Exceptions There are some exceptions where the engine might have to be on.
+This normally includes ABS brake systems on some cars.
+Certain ABS systems prevent the air to escape out of the ABS module and the only method of getting it out is the activation of the ABS pump.

-In those cases, a scan tool is often required.
-The scan tool cycles the ABS valves while bleeding the brakes.
-This is why some people search do you bleed ABS brakes with the engine running.
+Scan tool is usually needed in such cases.
+The scan tool rotates the ABS valves and bleeds the brakes.
+That is why there are those who look do you bleed ABS brakes when the engine is running.

 Understanding ABS and Brake Bleeding

-If your brake pedal still feels spongy after bleeding, air may be trapped in the ABS unit.
-In that situation, professional equipment may be needed.
+Spongy brake pedal after bleeding Air may be trapped in the ABS unit.
+Professional equipment can be required in such a scenario.

 How Do You Bleed Brakes Properly?